 More information about China is available on the China Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States seeks to build a positive, cooperative, and comprehensive relationship with China by expanding areas of cooperation and addressing areas of disagreement, such as human rights.
 The United States welcomes a strong, peaceful, and prosperous China playing a greater role in world affairs and seeks to advance practical cooperation with China in order to build a partnership based on mutual benefit and mutual respect.
 The annual Strategic and Economic Dialogue (S&ED) has served as a unique platform to promote bilateral understanding, expand consensus, discuss differences, improve mutual trust, and increase cooperation.
-The strategic track of the S&ED has produced benefits for both countries through a wide range of joint projects and initiatives and expanded avenues for addressing common regional and global challenges such as proliferation concerns in Iran and North Korea, the conflict between Sudan and South Sudan, and climate change.
+The strategic track of the S&ED has produced benefits for both countries through a wide range of joint projects and initiatives and expanded avenues for addressing common regional and global challenges such as proliferation concerns in Iran and North Korea, tensions between Sudan and South Sudan, climate change, environmental protection, and energy security.
 The United States has emphasized the need to enhance bilateral trust through increased high-level exchanges, formal dialogues, and expanded people-to-people ties.
-The U.S. approach to China is an integral part of reinvigorated U.S. engagement with the Asia-Pacific.
+The U.S. approach to China is an integral part of reinvigorated U.S. engagement with the Asia-Pacific region.

 U.S. Assistance to China

-U.S. Agency for International Development (USAID) and State’s assistance programs in China focus on four principal areas: assisting Tibetan communities; addressing the threat of HIV/AIDS and other pandemic diseases; advancing the rule of law and human rights; and supporting environmental protection and climate change mitigation efforts.
-U.S. assistance programs are targeted, scalable with Chinese resources, and directly address U.S. interests such as limiting the transmission of infectious diseases such as tuberculosis, malaria, HIV/AIDS, and avian influenza that pose threats throughout the region and globally.
-Programs in Tibetan areas of China support activities that preserve the distinct Tibetan culture and promote sustainable development and environmental conservation in Tibetan communities through grants to U.S. organizations.
+U.S. assistance programs in China focus on four principal areas: supporting efforts on environmental protection and climate-change mitigation, advancing the rule of law and human rights, assisting Tibetan communities, and addressing the threat of pandemic diseases.
+U.S. support for transparency and governance crosses these sectors, supporting the development of environmental law, as well as a free, fair, and accessible justice system.
+Programs in each of these areas are targeted, can be expanded with the addition of local Chinese resources, and directly address U.S. interests such as limiting the transmission of avian influenza, HIV/AIDS, and other diseases that pose threats to global security.
+Programs in Tibetan areas of China support activities that preserve the distinct Tibetan culture and promote sustainable development and environmental conservation.

 Bilateral Economic Relations

 The U.S. approach to its economic relations with China has two main elements: the United States seeks to fully integrate China into the global, rules-based economic and trading system and seeks to expand U.S. exporters' and investors' access to the Chinese market.
-Total two-way trade between China and the United States grew from $33 billion in 1992 to over $503 billion in goods in 2011.
-The United States is China's second-largest trading partner (after the European Union--EU), and China is the fourth-largest trading partner for the United States (after the EU, Canada, and Mexico).
-During the economic track of the May 2012 S&ED, the two countries announced measures to enhance macroeconomic cooperation, promote open trade and investment, enhance international rules and global economic governance, and foster financial market stability and reform.
-For information on the economic track, see http://www.treasury.gov/initiatives/Pages/china.aspx.
+Two-way trade between China and the United States has grown from $33 billion in 1992 to over $536 billion in goods in 2012.
+China is currently the third largest export market for U.S. goods (after Canada and Mexico), and the United States is China’s largest export market.
+The stock of U.S. foreign direct investment (FDI) in China was $54.2 billion in 2011, down from $58.5 billion in 2010, and remained primarily in the manufacturing sector.
+During the economic track of the July 2013 S&ED, the two countries announced measures to strengthen macroeconomic cooperation, promote open trade and investment, enhance global cooperation and international rules, and foster financial stability and reform.
+For more information see http://www.treasury.gov/initiatives/Pages/china.aspx.

 China's Membership in International Organizations

 The People's Republic of China assumed the China seat at the United Nations in 1971, replacing Taiwan, and is a permanent member of the UN Security Council.
-Over the years, China has become increasingly active in multilateral organizations in particular through the United Nations.
+Over the years, China has become increasingly active in multilateral organizations, particularly the United Nations.
 China and the United States work closely with the international community to address threats to global security, including North Korea and Iran's nuclear programs.

 China maintains an embassy in the United States at 3505 International Place, NW, Washington, DC 20008; Tel.: (202) 495-2266.